What does Jeremy mean?

 Jeremy /je-re-my/ as a boys' name is pronounced JARE-a-mee.
 Variant of Jeremiah, in use since the Middle Ages.
 Modern use may have been inspired by a character named Jeremy on the 1960s TV series "Here Come the Brides".
 Actor Jeremy Irons; football player Jeremy Shockey.

 Jeremy is a very popular first name for males (#76 out of 1220, Top 6%) and also a very popular surname for all people (#57849 out of 150436, Top 38%).
 (2000 U.S. Census)

 Prominent related forms of Jeremy (#169 the previous year) ranked in the Top 1000 are Jeremiah (#56 the previous year), Zachary (#82), Jerry (#451), Jeromy, Jeremie, Jeramy, Jere and Jeramie.
-These boy names reached the apex of their popularity during the years 1970-1979 (usage of 0.5268%) and have become significantly less popular since (usage 0.3602%, down 31.6%), with versions like Jerry, Jeramie, Jere, Jeremie and Jeromy falling out of style.
-Jeremiah (#56), Zachary (#82) and Jeremy (#169) are three of the more fashionable birth names here, with Jeremiah having a resurgence in popularity.
+These forms of Jeremy were favored as birth names during the years 1970-1979 (adoption of 0.527%) and are somewhat less popular today (adoption 0.36%, ▼31.6%), with versions like Jerry, Jeramie, Jere, Jeremie and Jeromy falling out of style.
+Jeremiah has been the most recognizable form, although Jeremy appears to be getting popular too.
 Displayed below is a comparison of the popularity of Jeremy and corresponding names.
 (2014 Birth Statistics)